 Early Life and Military Career

-Born on September 22, 1948, to parents Peter William Garside Phillips and Anne Patricia Phillips, Mark Anthony Peter Philips received a privileged upbringing.
-As a child he was educated at Marlborough College, and then entered Sandhurst Royal Military Academy.
+Born on September 22, 1948, in Tetbury, Gloucestershire, England, to parents Peter William Garside Phillips and Anne Patricia Phillips, Mark Anthony Peter Philips received a privileged upbringing.
+He was educated at Marlborough College as a child, and then entered Sandhurst Royal Military Academy.
 Upon graduation from Sandhurst, Phillips entered the military, joining The Royal Dragoon Guards.
 While rising in the ranks from Lieutenant to Captain, Phillips was named a Commander of the Royal Victorian Order, in recognition of his service to the monarch of the British Royal Family, and a Personal Aide-de-Camp to the Queen, which allowed him to represent the ruling monarch and her viceroys.

 In addition to his successful military career, Phillips was a talented horseman, and competed in three-day event riding on The Beaufort Hunt Pony Club Team for five years in the 1960s, reaching the finals on three separate occasions.
 He went on to win a Team Gold Medal at the Munich Olympics in 1972, and was on the winning teams for the 11th World Championships in 1970 and the 7th European Championships in 1971.
 He also won the championship title at Badminton in 1971, 1972, 1974 and 1981, and at Burghley in 1973.
 In addition to his talent as a three-day event rider, Phillips also became an accomplished show-jumper, competing on two winning Nation's Cup Teams.
 Phillips retired from professional competition in 1988, after earning a silver medal in the Seoul Olympic Games.